TeamStarDrive/StarDrive/README.md

-13:50:43.769ms:   --help             Shows this help message 13:50:43.769ms:   --mod="<mod>"    Load the game with the specified <mod>, eg: --mod="Combined Arms" 13:50:43.769ms:   --export-textures  Exports all texture files as PNG and DDS to game/ExportedTextures 13:50:43.769ms:   --export-meshes    Exports all mesh files as FBX 13:50:43.769ms:   --generate-hulls   Generates new .hull files from old XML hulls 13:50:43.769ms:   --generate-ships   Generates new ship .design files from old XML ships 13:50:43.769ms:   --fix-roles        Fixes Role and Category for all .design ships
+13:50:43.769ms:   --help             Shows this help message 13:50:43.769ms:   --mod="<mod>"    Load the game with the specified <mod>, eg: --mod="Combined Arms" 13:50:43.769ms:   --export-textures  Exports all texture files as PNG and DDS to game/ExportedTextures 13:50:43.769ms:   --export-meshes=obj Exports all mesh files and textures, options: fbx obj fbx+obj 13:50:43.769ms:   --generate-hulls   Generates new .hull files from old XML hulls 13:50:43.769ms:   --generate-ships   Generates new ship .design files from old XML ships 13:50:43.769ms:   --fix-roles        Fixes Role and Category for all .design ships